A Benchmark Test of Boson Sampling on Tianhe-2 Supercomputer: Introduction

 \section{Introduction}

-Universal quantum computers promise to substantially outperform classical computers~\cite{Deutsch1997,Nielsen2011}, however, they have been experiencing challenges to build in practice, due to stringent requirement of high-fidelity quantum gate and scalability.
-For example, Shor's algorithm~\cite{Shor1994}, solving integer factorization problem, is one of the most attractive quantum algorithms because of its potential to crack current mainstream RSA cryptosystem.
-An universal quantum computer requires 1025 qubits to factor a 1024-bit number ($\sim10^{307}$)~\cite{Martin2012,Griffiths1996}, a key size thought to be crackable on classical computers~\cite{Kaliski2003emc}.
-However, the largest number factored using Shor's algorithm is 21 untill now~\cite{Martin2012,Lanyon2007,Politi2009,Parker2000,Lu2007}.
-This motivates the research of specific quantum computation with quantum speedup and more favorable experimental conditions.
+Universal quantum computers promise to substantially outperform classical computers~\cite{Deutsch1997,Nielsen2011}.
+However, building them has been experiencing challenges in practices, due to the stringent requirements of high-fidelity quantum gates and scalability.
+For example, Shor's algorithm~\cite{Shor1994}, which solves the integer factorization problem, is one of the most attractive quantum algorithms because of its potential to crack current mainstream RSA cryptosystems.
+The key size crackable on classical computers is 768 bits~\cite{Kleinjung2010}.
+This size, however, requires millions of qubits for a quantum computer to do the factorization~\cite{Fowler2012}, far from current technology~\cite{Martin2012,Lanyon2007,Politi2009,Parker2000,Lu2007,Monz2016,Vandersypen2001}.
+This gap motivates research into purpose-specific quantum computation with quantum speedup and more favorable experimental conditions.